 Is Hampshire Sheen really blended by hand?

-It is also made by hand in the USA and Canada under license.
+It is also made by hand in the USA, Canada and Australia under license.

 The content of my tin is very stiff.
 Is that right?